The Community Room is available with restrictions. Capacity is limited to 15 people.

 In addition to STEAM activities, it is a ‘hub’ for seasonal events happening in the children’s department, including Grab ‘n Go kits, interactive displays, LEGO challenges, and more.

-While the library access and use restrictions are in place, the Maker Lab is not open for STEAM projects.
-The space is open for regular library use for up to 2 hours a day.
+While the library access and use restrictions are in place, the Maker Lab is also not open for STEAM projects at this time.
+The space is open for regular library use.
 See Creality CR-6 SE 3D Printer (below) to schedule use.

 Explore STEAM concepts in our Maker Lab.
 From crafts and robots to coding and design, our Maker Lab makes available projects and tasks to encourage lifelong learning and exploration.